 How interested are you in volunteering with our organization?

 What kind of opportunities would encourage you to be more involved in our organization?

 How did you hear about our organization?

 Because open-ended questions require more time and thought, try to guide the conversation with options, like multiple choice or a scale of 1-10.
 At the very least, this allows for a more complex response than “yes or no” but doesn’t daunt the responder with writing on his or her own.

 Surveys + Metrics = Value

-While there are several free online platforms for surveys, some place limits on the number of respondents and most vary the features they offer based on free or paid subscription plans.
+Many free online survey platforms exists, but some place limits on the number of respondents and offer varied features based on free or paid subscription plans.
 Here are a few products that offer a free option:

-This platform has over 15 million users and offers 24/7 support.
+This survey tool has over 15 million users and offers 24/7 support.
 The Basic Plan is free but it limits you to ten questions and 100 respondents per survey.
 All their paid plans, starting at $17/month, offer unlimited questions and responses.

 SurveyMonkey also has a partnership with the independent company, Clicktools, which integrates surveys and forms into CRMs like Salesforce.

 As the name suggests, KwikSurvey prides itself on its quickness and ease-of-use.
 A big plus is that their free platform offers unlimited questions and respondents.